Azerbaijan-EU envoy's death-threat tweet still online

 And when asked if MEPs were OK to keep going on freewheeling diplomatic trips, Loiseau, who chairs an EU Parliament committee against "foreign interference" in European affairs, said wheels were in motion to create a more tightly regulated system.

-Her report on "transparency, integrity and fight against corruption in the European Parliament" sailed through committee and is being voted in plenary in Strasbourg next week.
+Her report on "transparency, integrity and the fight against corruption in the European Parliament" sailed through committee and is being voted in plenary in Strasbourg next week.

 "We ask for clearer rules about friendship groups, EU delegations going on missions, full transparency on missions abroad paid by third states or third states entities and more substantial sanctions when MEPs don't clarify in their public statements whether they are on official missions or personal trips," Loiseau said.